 Lingual vs. Traditional Braces: Which Is Best for You?

-Privacy is the biggest advantage which lingual braces have over traditional braces.
+Privacy is the biggest advantage that lingual braces have over traditional braces.
 While a metal bracket in front of the teeth is what we usually expect after getting braces, that’s not what happens when you decide to opt for linguals.
-Lingual braces are placed behind the teeth, therefore making them totally invisible to anyone and everyone except your orthodontist.
+Lingual braces are placed behind the teeth, therefore making them invisible to anyone and everyone except your orthodontist.
 There are also braces available which are only placed over the front six teeth – the teeth that are predominantly on show when you smile.
 These, again, are placed behind the teeth so they are invisible to anyone looking at your teeth.
 They are extremely effective in moving the teeth into place gradually, and treatment generally takes between six and sixteen weeks depending on the patient.

-Perhaps this is the reason why not everyone opts for lingual braces because even though they cannot be seen, their presence affects the speech in most cases.
+Perhaps this is the reason why not everyone opts for lingual braces because even though they cannot be seen, their presence affects speech in most cases.
 The good news is that people adjust to them in a few weeks to a month at most and soon the speech problems are gone.
 Traditional braces can affect speech too so they are not exactly a solution to this problem, but the effect is usually not as profound as it is with lingual braces.
 Which One Works Faster?
 It’s a stalemate here really, since both take about the same time to get your teeth fixed, which is anywhere between 18 to 24 months.
 Once the treatment period is over and the braces are taken off, you might have to wear retainers indefinitely to keep the teeth in place.

-As you can see, no one method is more successful than the other and each have their own set of pros and cons.
-What really matters is that you choose the method according to your own priorities and get it done by a reliable and experienced clinic such as Progressive Dentistry to ensure success.
+As you can see, no one method is more successful than the other and each has its own set of pros and cons.
+What matters is that you choose the method according to your priorities and get it done by a reliable and experienced clinic such as Progressive Dentistry to ensure success.
 As an adult, you might prefer the lingual braces for the anonymity they provide, but that’s mostly a decision based on social and personal perception than any medical advantage.